EmbeddedOS/x86-64-OperatingSystem/docs/os_concepts.md

     - Remember logical block address is zero-based address.
 Meaning that the first sector is sector 0 (boot sector), and the second sector is sector 1 and so on.

 - When we successfully read the loader file into memory, the next thing we are going to do is we are going to jump to the start of loader.

+### 15. Check long mode is supported

+- After load the loader file, the loader code will be run, we need to check if the CPU support long mode or not.
+Modern processors should support long mode.
+And we need make another check 1GB page support or not also.

+- To do make checks, we will use an special instruction `cpuid` which returns processor identification and feature information.
+By pass different numbers to `eax` we will get different information.
+  - We pass the `0x80000001` to `eax` means we get the information `Extended Processor Signature and Extended Feature Bits.`